Photo: Computer-aided Design and Drafting instructor, Roberto Romano

 She told me she simply kept practicing until she got faster and faster.
 The bottom line?
 If you're interested in design/drafting, and willing to work hard, you will learn all you need to succeed in the program and in the field.

-The CADD training program at Herzing College Montreal is 16 months long.
+The CAD and Drafting program at Herzing College Montreal is 16 months long.
 The program includes a 16-week internship at a local company, where students gain real experience on drafting projects.